Children get the MMR vaccine by injection in 2 doses:

 When to Delay or Avoid MMR Immunization

 The MMR vaccine is not recommended if your child:

 reaction to an earlier dose of MMR vaccine, or components of the vaccine, which

 Talk to your doctor about whether the vaccine is a good idea if your child:

 is currently sick.
-Generally, simple colds
+But simple colds or

-how well the MMR vaccine will work
+MMR vaccine will work.

 has ever had a low platelet count

 Your doctor may decide that the benefits of vaccinating your child outweigh the